Microsoft XP Updates

 do is look at the Microsoft updates that have been applied to your computer.

-For example, if I suddenly had issues watching DVD's on my computer, I may suspect update KB2661637 (Opens New Window) is the culprit.
+For example, if I suddenly had an issue watching DVDs on my computer, I may suspect update KB2661637 is the culprit.
 This particular security update stops cyber criminals accessing your computer:

 Microsoft XP Updates KB2661637